A RACI Chart Definition, Example, and How to Use It for Project Clarity

 What is a RACI chart?

 A RACI chart (also known as a RACI matrix, a RACI diagram, or a responsibility assignment matrix), is a tool, often in the form of a filled-out template or document, that outlines the roles and responsibilities of a project’s team members.
 It clearly outlines exactly what each person is in charge of so that there’s no confusion when deliverables are due.
+That’s why it’s usually used in project management.

-What does RACI stand for?:
+What does RACI stand for?

-- Responsible: The people responsible for actually doing the work in order to complete the tasks and project.
+The people responsible for actually doing the work in order to complete the tasks and project.
 Every project will have at least one person assigned as “Responsible,” but there can definitely be more.
 These might be graphic designers, engineers, UX Designers, copywriters, or any other team member who is completing the task.

-- Accountable: While there may be a few Responsible team members, there can only be one Accountable individual assigned to a task or deliverable.
+While there may be a few Responsible team members, there can only be one Accountable person assigned to a task or deliverable.
 The Accountable person is usually the key stakeholder and has the ultimate deciding vote when it comes to approvals and moving forward with a task and project.
 This could be a project manager, someone like a creative director, or the individual who requested completion of the project initially.

-- Consulted: Consulted parties provide input on tasks and deliverables.
+Consulted parties provide input on tasks and deliverables.
 These could be subject matter experts or leaders within the company, of which there is two-way communication.
 For example, if you’re looking to write a step-by-step instruction manual for your company’s products, the Consulted party could be a product manager.

-- Informed: The Informed team member simply needs to be kept in the loop regarding the tasks and project.
+The Informed team member simply needs to be kept in the loop regarding the tasks and project.
 They don’t contribute directly to tasks or major decisions, but require informal updates on project progress.

 What’s the difference between accountable and responsible?

 At first glance, these two categories can seem pretty similar.
-After all, the two words can be used interchangeable depending on the context, and you’ll often find one in the other’s definition.
+After all, the two words can be used interchangeably depending on the context, and you’ll often find one in the other’s definition.
 But in a RACI chart, the differences between these two categories need a special mention.
 If you’re struggling to remember which is which, think of it this way:

-- A CEO is accountable for how their business operates.
+• A CEO is accountable for how their business operates.
 They’re accountable for decisions made all the way down the hierarchy but they’re not responsible for the work that happens throughout the organization.
 They’re rarely the ones doing the hands-on work.

-- A content marketer is responsible for creating content that brings awareness to the organization they’re a part of.
+• A content marketer is responsible for creating content that brings awareness to the organization they’re a part of.
 That said, they’re not accountable for high-level marketing strategies and messaging.
 That’s usually decided by the head of marketing.

 When filling out your RACI chart, remember the differences between these two roles when you’re trying to determine who’s responsible for a task versus who is accountable for it.
 Who is doing the hands-on work?
 Who’s accountable for decisions?
 Where does the buck stop?